Links can significantly impact your search performance — for better or worse.

 To play it safe, acquire both types of links, because dofollow may improve search performance, but nofollow (especially from authority sites) will get you the traffic, sales and higher click-through rate.

-Use Open Site Explorer to check the domain authority of a page.
+Use Link Explorer to check the domain authority of a page.
 Just input the site URL into the search box and click the search button on the right.

 Next, you’ll see the domain and page authority: